-This report sets out the proposal to deliver an Enhanced Income Management Service Offer to manage ongoing Welfare Reform and the introduction of Universal Credit in Leeds.

-The changes will have a direct impact on tenants and their ability to pay their rent which is a significant risk to rent collection levels which could then impact on the resources available to manage, maintain and invest in council housing.

-These changes include maintaining the freeze in working-age benefit for two years, a lowering the Benefit Cap from £26,000 to £23,000 a year, potential increases in rates for under occupation and the automatic right to Housing Benefit for 18 to 21 year olds being reviewed.

-Universal Credit will be introduced in Leeds between December 2015 and April 2016, and it is estimated that approximately 24,000 tenants will be affected and Housing will have to collect an additional £73.5M in rent which is currently paid direct through Housing Benefit.

-Since the introduction of Welfare Reform Housing Management has invested additional resources to tackle and minimise its impacts.
-These additional resources, working in close partnership with other Council services proved their value, working with tenants and in close partnership with other services and organisations.
+- This report sets out a proposal to deliver an enhanced income management service offer to manage ongoing welfare change and the introduction of Universal Credit in Leeds. - The changes will have a direct impact on tenants and their ability to pay their rent which is a significant risk to rent collection levels which could then impact resources available to management, maintain and invest in council housing. - The main changes proposed are: - Maintain the freeze in working-age benefit for two years - Lower the Benefit Cap from £26,000 to £23,000 a year - Potential increases in rates for under occupation - The automatic right to Housing Benefit for 18 to 21 year olds will be reviewed - Universal Credit will be introduced in Leeds between December 2015 and April 2016, and it is estimated that approximately 24000 tenants will be affected and Housing will have to collect an additional £73.5M in rent which is currently paid direct through Housing Benefit. - Housing has invested additional resources to tackle and minimise the impacts of welfare change since its introduction and working in partnership across the Council and with Voluntary and Community organisations to minimise the impact on tenants and ensure rent collection rates are maintained.

-The proposed Enhanced Income Service Offer is over and above the Income Management Core Service Offer and will enable Housing Management to provide additional support and challenge and would be reviewed annually as Universal Credit is rolled out and the impacts of current and future welfare changes are crystalized.

-The scope of the challenge warrants the additional resource allocation.
+- Housing employed an additional 19 Housing Officers up to March 2015 this intensive support helped minimise the impact of under Occupation, manage the potential increase in rent arrears and reduced the need for evictions for non-payment of rent. - Significant work has been undertaken with Citizens@ Leeds to deliver an effective project to offer support and challenge to tenants living in Multi Storey Flats affected by under-occupation.
+540 tenants benefited from DHP who live Multi Storey Flats (MSF) - Overall Discretionary Housing Payment (DHP) has been used to support approximately 2,500 council tenants affected by Under Occupation. - Housing has sought external challenge to ensure improvement to rent collection achieve a 98% collection rate.
+KPMG were commissioned to undertake a review of Housing Leeds collection procedures, policies and strategies.
+An action plan is being implemented. - The proposed Enhanced Income Service Offer is over and above the Income Management Core Service Offer and will enable Housing Management to provide additional support and challenge. - The proposal is to create a team of 16 Housing Officers which will be phased and reviewed annually as Universal Credit is rolled out and the impacts of current and future welfare changes are crystalized. - The scope of the challenge warrants the additional resource allocation. - There are approximately 5,300 tenancies currently affected by Under Occupation and typically 300 new under occupancy cases each month.
+(82% are under occupying by one bedroom and 18% are under occupying by two bedrooms or more). - The current caseload of tenancies affected by the Benefit Cap is 89 this has risen gradually from 73 in April 2013. - The Housing Officers will manage the new monthly caseload to ensure a consistent level of advice and support is provided when Universal Credit is introduced in Leeds early in 2016.
+Initially this is anticipated to be 150 claimants per month.